E3SM-Project/e3sm_diags/source/quick-guide-edison.rst

     lat_lon_demo/viewer/index.html

-Tip: Once you're on the webpage for a specific plot, click on the 'Output Metadata' drop down menu.
+Tip: Once you're on the webpage for a specific plot, click on the 'Output Metadata' drop down menu to view the metadata for the displayed plot.

 * Running that command allows the displayed plot to be recreated.
-No need to make ``py`` or ``cfg`` files!

-* It's also much faster, since only a single plot is being created.
+Changing any of the options will modify the resulting figure.

 Running all of the diagnostics sets
 -----------------------------------